avanc/photOS/README.md

 # Features
 * **Sync**: Photos can be synced from a [WebDAV](https://en.wikipedia.org/wiki/WebDAV) server.
 * **Offline**: Works also if no internet connection is available.
 * **Power Saving**: By turning the HDMI output off (e.g. by default at night) most monitors go into power savings mode.
+In addition, the HDMI output can be turned on/off using [motion detector](https://github.com/avanc/photOS/wiki/Motion-Detection).
 * **Small Footprint**: Images are directly drawn on the framebuffer without the need for any X dependencies.
 * **Highly Customizable**: As true for all Open Source solutions :-)